skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 lendingclub_lr <- linear_reg()
 ```

-Now, we can create our workflow, adding our linear model and preprocessing recipe.
+Now, we can create our workflow, adding our linear model and pre-processing recipe.

 ```r
 lendingclub_wf <-